Teenpower/Fullpower Facilitator and Instructor Training

 Core Skills Training (CST) Description

 One important piece of the certification process is our intensive, six-day Core Skills Training (CST).
-CPS is a required step on the path to becoming a Certified Instructor.
+CST is a required step on the path to becoming a Certified Instructor.
 Like all our programs at every level, CST is experiential, success-based, and individually adapted for each Candidate.
 Candidates have extensive, supported practice opportunities to build both practical and theoretical skills in the following areas:

 - ‘People Safety’ Skills appropriate for children and/or teens and adults, including boundary setting, verbal skills, stranger safety, and physical self-defense.